 Anacua (Ehretia anacua)

 Anacua also goes by “sandpaper tree,” and it’s not hard to see why.
 The topside of the leaves is coarse like sandpaper.
 Anacua reaches medium heights – about 50 feet – and produces clusters of small white flowers known for their pretty scent.
 These flowers bloom from late fall through early spring and provide a good food source for the bee and butterfly population.
 Anacua can make do with minimal watering, which means you won’t have to worry during periods of drought or watering restrictions.
-Anacua also tolerates a great deal of direct sun – something we have in spades in north Texas.
+Anacua also tolerates a great deal of direct sun – something we have in spades in Texas.

 Black Gum (Nyssa sylvatica)